cls-c/nc-news/README.md

 This diagram illustrated the table field relationship.

 ### Try it out yourself - Currently hosted on Render : https://clsc-nc-news.onrender.com/ {endpoint}
-Use /api endpoint to check all available endpoints, accepted query, payload format and example responses...etc
+Use /api endpoint i.e. https://clsc-nc-news.onrender.com/api to check all available endpoints, accepted query, payload format and example responses...etc

 ## To initiate this project